-Connecticut's Extreme Risk Protection Order (ERPO) offers a way to remove firearms from those at imminent risk of harming themselves or others, while respecting their Second Amendment rights.
+Connecticut's Risk Protection Order offers a way to remove firearms from those at imminent risk of harming themselves or others, while respecting their Second Amendment rights.

-For every 10 to 20 ERPOs issued, one suicide is prevented.
-Because suicide is impulsive, temporarily restricting access to firearms increases the chances of surviving a suicidal crisis and saving a life.
+For every 10 to 20 Risk Protection Orders issued, one suicide is prevented.
+Because suicide is impulsive, temporarily restricting access to firearms increases the chances of surviving a suicidal crisis.